From BR Bullpen

 Marcel Lachemann was also involved internationally.
-He coached for Team USA in the 2006 World Baseball Classic.
+He coached for Team USA in the 1999 Pan American Games and 2006 World Baseball Classic.
 He remained with them for the 2007 Baseball World Cup.
 They won Gold, their first Gold in a Baseball World Cup in which Cuba participated.
 He was pitching coach with Team USA for the 2008 Olympics, when they won Bronze.
 He coached for the USA in the 2009 World Baseball Classic and was Team USA's bullpen coach in the 2013 World Baseball Classic

 His two brothers, Bill and Rene also made a career in baseball.
 His son Bret, played in the Angels’ organization and later managed at the high school level.